The Fascist Plot to Overthrow FDR

 These moral orders are falling apart at the seems as Eastern Europe moves against these values through the rejection of homosexuality for example.
 This was again seen through the actions of some football fans in Bulgaria and other places.
 This problem will not be solved through censorship.

 This documentary outlines the links between Israel and the 9-11 attacks.
 This includes the planning and orchestration of the events by Zionists in the US and Israel.
 Media complicity is also shown, as many critical events that shed light on events failed to be substantially reported.
+This article notes that in many ways such Zionist elements may indeed be overblown as other important power players are forgotten in such descriptions.

 Whilst mentioning links between the corporate war machine and the history of war in the US, the links with Israel become less clear.
 The links between France and Britain and other Western allies such as Pakistan and Saudi Arabia are also foggy.